-Here, visitors can gorge themselves on an impressive variety of ready-to-eat fare, including several stalls selling locally-caught seafood.
-Arts, crafts, and fashion are a focus of Bay Harbour Market, ranging from jacaranda carvings to traditional beaded sculptures and independent South African designer clothing.
-Live music is a key part of the experience, with a soundstage blaring everything from acoustic rock to African reggae and a bar serving no fewer than nine local craft beers on tap.
+Here, visitors can gorge themselves on an impressive variety of ready-to-eat fare, including several stalls selling locally caught seafood.
+Arts, crafts, and fashion are also a focus of Bay Harbour Market, ranging from jacaranda carvings to traditional beaded sculptures and independent South African designer clothing.
+Live music features too, with a soundstage blaring everything from acoustic rock to African reggae.
+The bar serves no fewer than nine local craft beers on tap.

 Set against a spectacular mountain backdrop and surrounded by Stellenbosch’s award-winning vineyards, Blaauwklippen Family Market is worth the 40-minute drive from central Cape Town for the scenery alone.
 Located on the beautiful Blaauwklippen Wine Estate, the market has several distinct sections.
 Beneath a large marquee, vendors offer street food ranging from vegan kebabs to Chinese dim-sum, while the old carriage museum houses artisan cheeses, breads, olives, and pies.

 Beneath the estate’s picturesque fig trees, craft stalls sell handmade clothing and second-hand books, while the vineyard itself offers wine tastings and bistro dining.
 Those that enjoy the estate’s wines can buy bottles for later or as the perfect souvenir from the next-door shop.
 Best of all, as the market’s name suggests, Blaauwklippen is exceptionally family (and pet) friendly, with bouncy castle rides, farmyard animals, and expansive lawns perfect for a weekend picnic.

 Neighbourgoods Market, Woodstock